clustermin/fastcron/src/content/docs/guides/one-time-cronjobs.md

 you should redirect to the new URL.
 FastCron will [follow the HTTP redirection](/questions/will-fastcron-follow-redirections).

-If you still insist on creating/running one-time cronjobs, follow the instructions below.
+If you still need to create/run one-time cronjobs, follow the instructions below.

 ## Create one-time cronjobs manually